cloudmesh-community/book/chapters/prg/python/python-intro.md

 * understand the basic syntax of Python
 * write and run Python programs
 * have an overview of the standard library
-* install Python libraries using pyenv for multipython interpreter development.
+* install Python libraries using venv for multi-Python interpreter development.

-E doe not attempt to be comprehensive and cover every single feature, or even every commonly used feature.
-Instead, it introduces many of Python's most noteworthy features, and will give you a good idea of the language's flavor and style.
+This book does not attempt to be comprehensive and cover every single feature, or even every commonly used feature.
+Instead, it introduces many of Python's most noteworthy features and will give you a good idea of the language's flavor and style.
 After reading it, you will be able to read and write Python modules and programs, and you will be ready to learn more about the various Python library modules.